l0ru550/twitter_api_clone/README.md

 npm i
 ```

-You have to fill out the file .env.example.
+You have to fill out the .env file.

 To run the database: